zommiommy/zommiommy.github.io/content/posts/eliasfano_pt1.md

 +++
-title = "On storing a set of integers and codes Elias-Fano (Pt.1)" description = "First post on Elias Fano, here we discuss about the math and the theoretical background" date = 2022-11-10
+title = "Storing a set of integers, Elias-Fano, and Graphs (Pt.1)" description = "First post on Elias Fano, here we discuss about the math and the theoretical background behind Elias-Fano" date = 2022-11-10
 +++